AkshataAhire/Terraform-for-Azure/README.md

 # Terraform-for-Azure
 Creating an Infrastructure as a Service In Azure using Terraform

-I have written a code to build the infrastructure in Azure. however due to the
+I have written a code to build the infrastructure in Azure. however

+Future Work and Diagram for future work is the brief explanation of the CI/CD pipleine to automate deployments in future